Originally posted 04/12/2012

 Tracy

 Tracy L. Darity, is the author of He Me Loves Me He Loves Me Not!, Love…Like Snow in Florida On a Hot Summer Day, and The Red Bear Society.
-Her much anticipated non-fiction work When Sunday Comes Will I Still Believe God will be released in the fall of 2019.
+Her much-anticipated non-fiction work When Sunday Comes Will I Still Believe God will be released in the summer of 2024.